AMDmi3/opening_hours.js/README.md

 ## Summary

-[opening_hours][Key:opening_hours] tag is used in [OpenStreetMap](https://openstreetmap.org) project to describe time ranges when a specific facility (for example, a café) is open.
-As it has pretty complex syntax which requires special parsing and additional processing to extract some useful information (e.g. whether a facility is open at specific time, next time it's going to open/close, or a readable set of working hours), this library was written.
+The [opening_hours][Key:opening_hours] tag is used in [OpenStreetMap](https://openstreetmap.org) to describe time ranges when a facility (for example, a café) is open.
+As it has pretty complex syntax which requires special parsing and additional processing to extract some useful information (e.g. whether a facility is open at a specific time, next time it's going to open/close, or a readable set of working hours), this library is being developed.

 Examples of some complex opening_hours values: